owinolawrence/pizza-inn/README.md

 Step 1: Clone this repo: git clone
 Step 2: The repo comes in a zipped or compressed format.
 Extract to your prefered location and open it.
-Step 3: open your terminal and navigate to MOREO RESTAURANT.
+Step 3: open your terminal and navigate to PIZZA INN.
 Step 4: To run the website, you'll have to open the index.thml file with a browser of your choice.

 ## Known Bugs